catalyst-cloud/catalystcloud-docs/source/kubernetes/rolling-upgrade.rst

    (such as minAvailable > 1).
 3. The container definition must have a liveness probe defined, to ensure the pod disruption policy budget is accounting for healthy replicas only.
-4. The container definition must have a readiness probes defined, preventing pods from being re-introduced to the loadbalancer prematurely (before the application is ready to respond to requests).
+4. The container definition must have a readiness probe or probes defined, preventing pods from being re-introduced to the loadbalancer prematurely (before the application is ready to respond to requests).
 5. Ideally the application should support the ``SIGTERM`` signal for graceful shutdown, or alternatively a ``preStop`` hook should be defined.